ThomasMBury/ewstools/README.md

 # ewstools
-**Python package for computing, analysing and visualising early warning signals (EWS) in time-series data.
+**Python package for computing, analysing and visualising early warning signals (EWS) in time series data.
 Includes a novel approach to characterise bifurcations using EWS.**

 ## Contents